 An artist works on a poster display of finalists for the Hilary Weston Writers’ Trust nonfiction award at the Oct.
 6 gala in Toronto.
 Juan Opitz photo

 Jury Citation: “Readers waiting for a rollicking tale of white-collar crime couldn’t do better than Dean Jobb’s Empire of Deception, about Leo Koretz, one of North America’s most infamous swindlers.
 The fact that it all happened back in the Roaring Twenties doesn’t matter; it’s a lively story that starts in Chicago, moves on to Panama, and ends up in Nova Scotia.
 Jobb has lifted a great crime yarn into a beautifully researched piece of financial history; how he explains the greed and gullibility of Koretz’ wealthy victims makes for a delicious read.”
-(Check out The Globe and Mail excerpt and National Post excerpt.)

-Winner of the Crime Writers of Canada Arthur Ellis Award for best true-crime book
+Winner of the Crime Writers of Canada Arthur Ellis Award for best true crime book